-Using teledermatology to treat inmate patients
+Using teledermatology to treat people who have been incarcerated

 Tara Hood’s story

 As a clinician at the only women’s correctional facility in Connecticut, I work to ensure that the women here—regardless of their crime or sentence—receive the preventive care and treatment they need for chronic and acute health conditions.

 We’ve developed strong relationships with specialist providers across the state, like Dr. Jun Lu and the dermatology department at the University of Connecticut Health Center.
 The women at this correctional facility with dermatology conditions can see Dr. Lu and her colleagues in a traditional office setting or via real-time video teledermatology from the prison.

 For teledermatology appointments, I assist the dermatologists by taking the patient’s vital signs, providing updated medication lists, ordering lab work, and capturing any medical photos needed.
 This information enables the dermatologist to diagnose the patient and determine an appropriate treatment plan.

 We see many cases of psoriasis, which can be particularly challenging in this setting.
 Having an uncomfortable and visible condition like psoriasis or eczema can make a patient an easy target of fellow inmates and requires consistent treatment and management.
 Dr. Lu recognizes how important health is to patients’ physical, mental, and emotional well-being.
 Our patients are incredibly grateful for Dr. Lu’s expertise and professionalism, and so am I.